 It used to be that the options available for heavy duty, high grade, powerful flashlights were limited.
 Old incandescent bulb technology eventually gave way to xenon and then LED technology; and alkaline batteries gave way to lithium.
 This means that today the newest flashlights are smaller and brighter by several orders of magnitude than those of just ten years ago.

-The chart above compares the maximum and minimum lumen output for four Foursevens flashlights, each using LED emitters.
+The chart above compares the maximum and minimum lumen output for five Foursevens flashlights, each using LED emitters.
 While lumens measure overall brightness it’s useful to note that other factors can greatly influence illumination characteristics.
 However, when you realize that just a handful of years ago comparably sized flashlights would have output just 10-15 maximum lumens you can see how fast the industry has improved and why it hasn’t looked back.

 Since 2008, Foursevens has been one of the industry leaders in high-performance LED flashlights.
 Visit foursevens.com for more information.